Directed by Michael Gallagher

 After a jumpscare with the babysitter’s father startling the babysitter, the father takes the little girl home.
 The babysitter is in her room on her computer, chatting with a random person, who, in several different shots, does the same eyebrow raise because this stupid movie just replays the same second or two of footage over and over.
 Wow.
 The person, seemingly at random, types in “Too bad I have to kill you”.
 Briefly freaked out, the babysitter looks around her house (why?
 Is the chat coming from inside the house?), only to be faked out by an open door.
 Without calling the freaking cops, she returns to the computer.
 For some reason, she doesn’t immediately X out of the chat room.
 We get a look at the chat log, and we see that she’s instead going to get the jump on him by typing in “I did it for the lulz” three times.
 I need to emphasize that this shot of the screen shows that it’s her typing this in, but the movie is trying to say that it’s the other person typing this in.
 The next shot shows the computer screen from over the babysitter’s shoulder, and it clearly shows that the person on the other end typed the phrases in.
 This is a really rookie mistake that the filmmakers just expect us as an audience to ignore.
 I don’t know what Michael Gallagher (the director) was thinking when this scene was edited, but he must have gone with the “Ehh, let’s just hope that the audience doesn’t notice” excuse.
 You know, like a moron.
 After about ten seconds, Smiley appears behind the babysitter and kills her, much to the surprise and enjoyment of her chat partner, but not the audience.
 The chat log inexplicably disappears.
 By the way, why is Smiley wearing a mask with the smiley on it under a pantyhose stocking?
 I thought he carved a smile into his face?

 Transition to a young woman named Ashley (Gerard) moving into a house with a roommate while going to college at Generic University.
 She and her dad say a happy goodbye, and Ashley moves in.
 She meets her roommate, Proxy (Papalia).
 Who on earth named their daughter Proxy?
 Oh, I know!
-Becus ths s a movie abot th INTRWEBZ!
-Melanie Papalia, you’d better thank your lucky stars that your character in The Den is better written than your aggravatingly annoying little bimbo in Smiley.
+Because this is a movie about the INTERWEBS!

-By now, you will have probably noticed that every scene features awkwardly composed shots, poor lighting, and sets that are either really basic or completely overdone.
+By now, you will have probably noticed that every scene features awkwardly composed shots and poor lighting.
 This is because Michael Gallagher makes sketch comedies on YouTube.
 There’s a reason he never made it past that.
 The crappy shots, poor lighting, bad sets, and amateur editing become incredibly distracting as the move goes on.
-Regardless of the quality of his Youtube videos, shart-for-brains shots, shoddy lighting, and poorly designed sets are never okay in a movie.
+Regardless of the quality of his YouTube videos, shite-for-brains shots, shoddy lighting, and poorly designed sets are never okay in a movie.
 Smiley is a movie.
 An actual movie.
-And when Mister Gallagher is using the same effects one would use in a Youtube video in not just a legitimate movie but a legitimate movie that’s being released in theaters, I have to judge it just like I would any other movie.
+And when Mister Gallagher is using the same effects one would use in a YouTube video in not just a legitimate movie but a legitimate movie that’s being released in theaters, I have to judge it just like I would any other movie.
 And the verdict is that Gallagher’s movie looks inexcusably aesthetically amateur and unprofessional.
 It looks like he’s shooting another YouTube sketch video.

 Despite just meeting her, Proxy invites Ashley to a party that night which is hosted by – and I’m not joking here – fellow students that she has only ever met online.
 Come on.
 If you don’t know the people at the party, then why would you go?
 Though the party is happening on a school night, Ashley reassures herself that she’s in college, and can do whatever she wants to.
 Clearly, she doesn’t live in the real world, and is going to regret getting drunk off her ass on a school night.
 Both Proxy and Ashley look way too old to just be starting college.
 On the way, Proxy drops oh-so-hip-and-trendy references to sites like /b/ and 4chan and some ugly business going on there because this is an Entarnart movie.
 Ashley somehow doesn’t even know what 4chan is.
 Bullcrap; she’s a privileged, entitled millennial that’s grown up with the Inturnetz; how does she not know what 4chan is?
 Ashley and Proxy decide to get high before going, and they smoke some pot.
 Yes, Ashley, exhale before the smoke gets anywhere near your lungs.
 “I think I’m high on your marijuana,” Ashley says.
 That’s not only a terrible line, but it is precisely why I don’t smoke it.
 This sequence is allegedly character development, but all that happens is that Ashley and Proxy further cement themselves as insufferably effervescent, obnoxious airheads, with Ashley being incomprehensibly naïve.
 The two finally go to the party, and they meet Zane (Allen) and his two or three goons.
 I forget their names (did they even have any?).
 Zane comes on way too strong to them, but Ashley and Proxy brush it off and continue to talk with him, with Proxy dropping a Days of Our Lives reference.
 Zane spends the next few minutes establishing his character as an annoying, atheistic windbag, who loves talking about the “strange and retarded”.
 It’s interesting that Zane is discussing the strange and retarded when he himself is strange and retarded.
 He’s an annoying little pink pincushion in my underpants.